jonescompneurolab/hnn-tutorials/optimization/optimization.md

 Parameter values and relative changes in the optimization shown in Figure 8.
 </div>

 We performed a third optimization round with the resultant fit shown in Figure 10.
 Finally, the simulation output matches the negative trough in the experimental data well and RMSE is reduced to 10.40.
 We can see that the layer 2/3 pyramidal NMDA weight for the distal 1 input increased again, by 174% this time.
-At this point, it has changed over 2500% from its baseline value!
+At this point, it has changed over 2500% from its baseline value.
+This large change requires the user to pause to examine whether the new value is physiologically plausible or rather if the model is being overfitted to data.
+The user must go back to the original hypothesis and assess whether the changes made by parameter optimization are consistent.
+If not, the observation that such large changes were necessary could hint towards a new hypothesis that would better explain experimental data.

 <div style="background-color:rgba(0, 0, 0, 0); margin-top:20px; text-align: center; vertical-align: middle; margin-bottom:40px;">